 Oak trees grow primarily in the UK, but you will find them in many parts of Europe and the United States.
 You will see pine growing throughout Europe and also in many parts of the United States.

-Oak and pine are by far one of the most common woods you can find globally, although differ widely from each other.
+Oak and Pine are by far two of the most common woods you can find globally, although differ widely from each other.
 Oak, a hardwood, and pine, a softwood both have their pros and cons, which bring particular benefits to end-users.
 They are both widely used in a variety of woodworking and construction projects.

 There are more than 600 species of oak.
 These trees produce acorns which makes them easy to identify.
 Many oak species grow well over 100 feet high, and the tree trunks are wide with diameters up to 6 feet with many thick branches.